samuel-haddad/EnsembleClassifiersReview/README.md

 ![](https://api.visitorbadge.io/api/VisitorHit?user=samuel-haddad&repo=TreeClassifiersReview&countColor=#40e0d0)

 ## Introduction
-After reviewing some issues related to tree models, such as Decision Trees, Randon Forrest, bagging, bootstrap, ensemble models, Gini Index..., I decided to do a practical exercise and chose two algorithms: Extra Trees and Randon Forrest.
-It's not a study of models, but quick implementations of models just to practice on a different business problem.
+After reviewing some issues related to tree models, such as Decision Trees, Randon Forrest, bagging, bootstrap, ensemble models, Gini Index..., I decided to do a practical exercise and chose three algorithms: Extra Trees, Randon Forrest XGBoost.
+It's not a study of models, but quick implementations of them just to practice on a different business problem.

 It's worth noting that in this exercise I used a cross-validation technique known as k-fold.